kstine93/trainings/software_engineering/OReilly_FundamentalsOfEngineering/notes.md

 ---

+## Book recommendations
+- Dale Carnegie: How to win friends and influence people**
+- The Pragmatic Programmer

+---

 ## What you learn
 - Comp sci programs typically focus on theory to prep you for graduate work
     - Nathaniel says that undergrad degrees might put you ahead for "a year or two" but that things tend to even-out eventually